Ditte Boeg Thomsen

 In addition to perspective-marking language, my child-language research has targeted:

 - relationships between phonological and lexical development in the transition from babbling to first words and in children’s early lexicon,

 - the interplay between grammatical and discourse-contextual cues in 3-6-year-olds’ sentence comprehension,

 - acquisition of grammatical gender in bilingual children.

 My Role in LuCiD

-In LuCiD, I investigate the interplay between children’s language acquisition and developments in their social understanding.
+In LuCiD, I investigated the interplay between children’s language acquisition and developments in their social understanding.
 During kindergarten age, young children develop an increasingly flexible and sophisticated understanding of their own and others’ mental perspectives on the world – while at the same time acquiring linguistic tools for communicating about these perspectives.
-In the project Modal and mental state terms, our primary goal is to pinpoint how these developments in children’s social cognition and communication are interrelated.
+In the project Modal and mental state terms, our primary goal was to pinpoint how these developments in children’s social cognition and communication are interrelated.

 Boeg Thomsen, D. (2017).
 Children’s felicitous use of intersubjective particles evidences sensitivity to constellations of perspectives.
 Glossa: a journal of general linguistics.
 2. 19. doi: 10.5334/gjgl.194.

 Boeg Thomsen, D. (2017).
 Irony understanding in young schoolchildren with autism or typical development.
 Paper presented at the Acquiring Figurative Meanings conference, Oslo University, Norway.

 Boeg Thomsen, D. & M. D. S. Volhardt.
 (2017).
 Walking and wording the mountains in Yǜhü.
 Paper presented at Spatial Boundaries and Transitions in Language and Interaction: Perspectives from Linguistics and Geography,Monte Verità, Ascona, Switzerland.